 What you'll get then is a super intense cocktail that's well-balanced.

-The Long Island Cocktail is very easy and convenient to make as it is built in glass.
-All you need are a highball glass, a jigger, and a bar spoon:
+Further, the Long Island Cocktail is very easy and convenient to make as it is built in glass.
+All you need is a highball glass, a jigger, and a bar spoon.

 Therefore, here's an overview of the most important ones (this list is not exhaustive):